kingkong12/assmembly-line-react/README.md

 Pleas Note that the snapshot testing weren't implemented because of time constraints.

-# Additional Libraries used in project
+# Additional Libraries and Design Pattern used in project

-1. [Styled-components](https://styled-components.com/) - styled-components lets you write actual CSS in your JavaScript.
+1.Library:[Styled-components](https://styled-components.com/) - styled-components lets you write actual CSS in your JavaScript.
 This means you can use all the features of CSS you use and love, including (but by far not limited to) media queries, all pseudo-selectors, nesting, etc.

-2. [Enzyme](https://enzymejs.github.io/enzyme/) - Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
+2. Library: [Enzyme](https://enzymejs.github.io/enzyme/) - Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
 You can also manipulate, traverse, and in some ways simulate runtime given the output.
    Enzyme's API is meant to be intuitive and flexible by mimicking jQuery's API for DOM manipulation and traversal.

+3. Design pattern - [Atomic-Designs](https://xd.adobe.com/ideas/process/ui-design/atomic-design-principles-methodology-101/) Atomic Design is a methodology created by Brad Frost seeking to provide direction on building interface design systems more deliberately and with explicit order and hierarchy.

+   Folder structure in this app is based on Atomic Design where the pages signify containers or stateful components.

-# All about state management.
+# All about state management

 Applications state is managed by `useAssemblyLineHook.tsx`